Cusco: Geography

+Location

 Cusco extends throughout the Huatanay (or Watanay) river valley.
 Located on the eastern end of the Knot of Cusco, its elevation is around 3400 m.
 To its north is the Vilcabamba mountain range with 4000–6000 m mountains.
 The highest peak is Salcantay (6271 m) about 60 km northwest of Cusco.

 Climate

-Cusco has a subtropical highland climate (Köppen Cwb).
+Cusco has a subtropical highland climate (Köppen: Cwb, Trewartha: Cwll).
 It is generally dry and temperate, with two defined seasons.
-Winter occurs from May through September, with abundant sunshine and occasional nighttime freezes; July is the coldest month with an average of 9.7 C. Summer occurs from October through April, with warm temperatures and abundant rainfall; November is the warmest month, averaging 13.3 C. Although frost and hail are common, the last reported snowfall was in June 1911.
-Temperatures usually range from 0.2 to 20.9 C, but the all-time temperature range is between -8.9 and 30 C. Sunshine hours peak in July, the equivalent of January in the Northern Hemisphere.
+Winter occurs from April through September, with abundant sunshine and occasional nighttime frosts; July is the coldest month with an average of 9.7 C. Summer occurs from October through to March, with warm temperatures and abundant rainfall; November is the warmest month, averaging 13.3 C. Although frost and hail are common, the last reported snowfall was in June 1911.
+Temperatures usually range from 0.2 to 20.9 C, but the all-time extreme temperature range is between -8.9 and 30 C. Sunshine hours peak in July, the equivalent of January in the Northern Hemisphere.
 In contrast, February, the equivalent of August in the Northern Hemisphere, has the least sunshine.